Mary Boyoi: Music career

+In 2011, she performed at an independence celebration in South Sudan.

+In 2013, Boyoi released a single Ana Indi Zool, featuring Isaac Mamur.
+In 2016, she re-released a single, Welet De Tai.
+A single under the same name was released, featuring Colo.

+In 2021, she was nominated at the South Sudan Music Awards in a category of Best Collaboration (Internationally) of the Year, due to her work with Harmonize.

+Political activism

-She continued her higher education in Kenya and completed a series of diploma courses.
-In 2002, she began working for humanitarian relief agencies in various locations throughout South Sudan.
+In 2002, she began working for humanitarian relief agencies throughout South Sudan.

-In 2005 she founded ABONA International, a nonprofit organization aimed at supporting peace throughout South Sudan and providing assistance to girls and young women in violent and destructive situations.
-In 2007 she began work on her first music project, “Referendum”.
+In 2005, she founded ABONA International, a nonprofit organization aimed at supporting peace throughout South Sudan and providing assistance to girls and young women in violent and destructive situations.
+In 2007, she began work on her first music project, “Referendum”.

-Mary Boyoi is currently the executive director and founder of Voice of the Peace (VOP).
-VOP is a national NGO that provides psychosocial support and referral pathways for medical care to survivors of Gender-Based Violence (GBV).
-The NGO largely focus on community awareness by reaching out to various groups in the community.
-VOP has child-friendly spaces as well as girl-friendly spaces to provide a safe haven for survivors of GBV.
-They also work with vulnerable women and girls by providing them with skills such as basket weaving, embroidery and other crafts to empower them to become financially independent.

 In January 2010, Boyoi was nominated by members of the Murle community to run for a parliamentary seat in the Southern Sudan Legislative Assembly in Juba.
-She campaigned for the elections that took place in April, 2010.
+She campaigned for the elections that took place in April 2010.